shkyler/gmit-mpp-shop/README.md

 In this repository you will find the C program in the file `c-shop`.
 The code for the program is written in the file `shop.c`.

+The report is available in `G00364753 - P Moore - MPP - Shop Report.pdf`.

 As part of the project we were to provide different orders which may or may no be processible by the shop.

 I have included 4 order.csv files as follows: